kpinkowski/payment-schedule-api/README.md

     ```
 - `POST /api/v1/schedule/generate` - Generates a payment schedule.
 See [Swagger/OpenAPI UI](https://localhost/api) for more details.
     Generated schedule URI is returned in Location header of the response.
 - `GET /api/v1/schedule/{scheduleId}` - Retrieves a payment schedule by ID.
-URI to gene scheu of previous request.
 See [Swagger/OpenAPI UI](https://localhost/api) for more details.

 ## Business logic